 The memory queue holds the addresses of instructions that are not yet in cache but are requested by the execution units.
 When data isn't in the cache, requests go out to the bus.
-If the bus is back to RAM.

-busy, the addresses wait in the mem-

-ory queue until the bus is free.
-The

-memory queue also stores new
+If the bus is busy, the addresses wait in the memory queue until the bus is free.
+The memory queue also stores new data that has been written into cache and is waiting to be written tion-256 bits worth-to